 1. Bear markets are a part of life; keep a long-term focus

-Since 1972, the MSCI World Index, which is an index comprising global shares, has experienced eight bear markets.
-A bear market is defined as a fall of more than 20% from the index’s most recent high (the grey shaded areas in the chart).
-But history has shown that shares typically post strong results over the long term (10 years or more).
+Since 1972, the MSCI World Index, which is an index comprising global shares, has experienced eight bear markets (the grey shaded areas in the chart below).
+A bear market is defined as a fall of more than 20% from the index’s most recent high.
+History has shown that shares typically post strong results over long periods, as the chart below shows.

 Downturns aren’t rare events